Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformally superintegrable potentials

 For a non-degenerate superintegrable potential the coefficients of $\Delta V$, $\nabla V$ and $V$ must vanish separately.
 In addition to the stated integrability conditions, this yields the condition

 The latter is redundant, since it can be obtained from \eqref{eq:SIC:V:Q} by a contraction over $i$ and $l$. \end{proof}

-\begin{remark} Note that Equations~\eqref{eq:SIC:V} are not (quasi-)invariant under conformal equivalence, as they emerge from coefficients of $V$, $\nabla V$ and $\Delta V$, respectively, which do also change under conformal transformations.
-However, the form of Equations~\eqref{eq:SIC:V} will be the same, with metric, curvature and structure tensor replaced by those of the transformed system. \end{remark}
+Note that the equations~\eqref{eq:SIC:V} are not invariant under conformal trnasformations, as they emerge from coefficients of $V$, $\nabla V$ and $\Delta V$, respectively.
+Still, after a conformal transformation as in Proposition~\ref{prop:trafo.conformal.Killing.and.integrals}, the form of~\eqref{eq:SIC:V} is the same, but the metric, the curvature and the structure tensors are replaced.
 We can solve Equation~\eqref{eq:SIC:V:T} right away, because it is linear and does not involve derivatives.

 \begin{proposition} The first integrability condition for a superintegrable potential, Equation~\eqref{eq:SIC:V:T}, has the solution